animeshtrivedi/blog/post/2018-09-13-RoCEv2-header.md

   - for bi-drectional send/recv traffic: if you have 1 outstanding then operation and packet rate matches 1:2.
   For anything else, it can vary between the range of 1 - 2x.
   - RoCE v2 has a large header, so be careful when you measure small message bandwidths and efficiency.
+  - There is mysterious 4 bytes in the 0-length payload RoCE header, I don't know where it comes from.
+If you know, let me know :)